thedeepengine/full-metal-weaviate/README.md

 questions.load([name=category_name,"<>hasQuestion",question_obj_uuid])
 ```

-Use `<>` operator to create 2 way relationships.
+Use `<>` operator to create two-way relationships.
-The library automatically picks up the registered opposite relationships and create the 2 way refs for you.
+The library automatically picks up the registered opposite relationships and create the two-way refs for you.

 ## Installation